 Why add horseradish to deviled eggs?
-Will it make it spicy?
+Is it spicy?

 Horseradish is our secret weapon when making deviled eggs.
 It adds a lot of flavor, without adding heat.
 You want to use a prepared horseradish cream sauce rather than raw horseradish.
 Prepared horseradish is processed with vinegar and salt.
 Creamy horseradish sauce is sold in the condiment section of your supermarket.